 Pass the Beach Ball

 Play this just like hot potato but with a beach ball.
 Begin by passing a ball around in a circle while music is playing.
 Once the music stops, whoever is left holding the ball is out.
 Continue until there is only one player remaining.
 You can pass around any object that you want for this game.

 When planning icebreakers to use at youth group, remember to have a mix of games so that there is something for everyone.
+Even working together to choose your youth group name can be an ice breaker.
 If you see someone being left out or not joining in, suggest another game or try to get them involved in the fun.
 Before you know it, the group will be mingling and enjoying the games while getting to know one another.